teemtee/tmt/README.rst

     and ``TMT_NO_COLOR``.
 If user tries both to disable and enable colorization, output would be colorized.

-TMT_CLONE_DIR
-    Path for directory to clone repositories into, mainly used for cloning repos before pruning, content is removed after the relevant files are moved into workdir.

 The following environment variables are provided to the environment during ``prepare``, ``execute`` and ``finish`` steps: